-Pheochromocytomas can be a source of significant morbidity in patients with VHL because of the cardiovascular effects of excess catecholamines.
+PHEOs can be a significant source of morbidity in patients with VHL because excess catecholamines can cause significant cardiovascular effects.
 In individuals that undergo surgery or childbirth without proper medical management, the results can be catastrophic as a result of massive surges in catecholamine release.
 Because tumors can also undergo malignant transformation, it is imperative that surveillance and early intervention are performed in this patient population.
-Available surveillance guidelines are shown in Table 4.
 Assessment of catecholamines/metanephrines and cross-sectional abdominal imaging are key to early detection.

 Biochemical testing remains critical to the evaluation of individuals with VHL as levels can often be elevated in the absence of anatomic imaging findings.
-Assessment begins in childhood with some guidelines recommending initiation at age 5 years (see Table 4).
+Assessment begins in childhood with some guidelines recommending initiation at age 5 years.
 Clinicians have the option of performing plasma testing, urinary testing, or both.
 The levels of catecholamines can greatly vary as a result of diet and medications; measurement of their metabolites, metanephrines, is suggested because of higher performance metrics.
-A fourfold, or greater, elevation of metanephrines is suggestive of the presence of a pheochromocytoma or paraganglioma.
-Individuals with VHL pheochromocytomas often have isolated normetanephrines while other endocrine syndromes show a different functional profile.
-Refer to the Clinical Diagnosis of Paraganglioma (PGL) and Pheochromocytoma (PHEO) section in the PDQ summary on Genetics of Endocrine and Neuroendocrine Neoplasias for more information regarding diet and methods of biochemical testing for pheochromocytomas.
+A fourfold, or greater, elevation of metanephrines is suggestive of the presence of a PHEO or paraganglioma (PGL).
+Individuals with VHL PHEOs often have isolated normetanephrines while other endocrine syndromes show a different functional profile.
+For more information on biochemical testing for PHEOs, see the Clinical Diagnosis of PGL and PHEO section in Genetics of Endocrine and Neuroendocrine Neoplasias.

 Imaging of pheochromocytomas

 Cross-sectional imaging is initiated early in the second decade of life to evaluate the kidneys, adrenal glands, and pancreas.
-Both magnetic resonance imaging (MRI) and computed tomography (CT) scans have excellent performance characteristics for the detection of pheochromocytomas with a sensitivity of greater than 90%.
+Both magnetic resonance imaging (MRI) and computed tomography (CT) scans have excellent performance characteristics for the detection of PHEOs with a sensitivity of greater than 90%.
 Additional imaging studies may be of clinical utility when there is clinical suspicion based on biochemical studies and there are no lesions visible.
-While most tumors arising from chromaffin tissue in VHL are pheochromocytomas, paragangliomas can also occur in the chest, abdomen, pelvis, and head and neck.
+While most tumors arising from chromaffin tissue in VHL are PHEOs, PGLs can also occur in the chest, abdomen, pelvis, and head and neck.
 Dedicated cross-sectional imaging can be performed in those areas in addition to a whole-body functional imaging.
-Refer to the Clinical Diagnosis of PGL and PHEO section in the PDQ summary on Genetics of Endocrine and Neuroendocrine Neoplasias for a detailed discussion of nuclear medicine imaging modalities for both sporadic and various hereditary pheochromocytomas.
-In patients with VHL, functional imaging studies such as scintigraphy (nuclear medicine) or positron emission tomography (PET) scans are useful in locating pheochromocytomas when there is high suspicion and CT or MRI fails to detect a tumor.
+For more information on imaging methods for sporadic and hereditary PHEOs, see the Clinical Diagnosis of PGL and PHEO section in Genetics of Endocrine and Neuroendocrine Neoplasias.
+In patients with VHL, functional imaging studies like scintigraphy (nuclear medicine) or positron emission tomography (PET) scans are useful for locating PHEOs when there is high suspicion and when CT or MRI fails to detect a tumor.
 Imaging performance can vary on the basis of tumor location and by the genetic background.
 Iodine I 123 (123I)-metaiodobenzylguanidine scintigraphy coupled with CT imaging provides anatomic and functional information with good sensitivity (80%–90%) and specificity (95%–100%).
 Other modalities such as fluorine F 18 (18F)-fluorodopa and 18F-fludeoxyglucose PET/CT are also very useful for tumor localization.

-Surgical resection is the mainstay of management for pheochromocytoma in individuals with VHL.
-Prior to surgical resection, it is important that all patients have a detailed endocrine evaluation and preoperative alpha-blockade.
-Often, medications need to be initiated and carefully titrated preoperatively to prevent potentially life-threatening cardiovascular complications.
-Refer to the Preoperative management section in the PDQ summary on Genetics of Endocrine and Neuroendocrine Neoplasias for more information.
+Surgical resection is an important tool for managing PHEOs in individuals with VHL.
+It is important that all patients have detailed endocrine evaluations and preoperative alpha-blockades prior to surgical resection of PHEOs.
+Medications are often initiated and carefully titrated prior to surgery to prevent potentially life-threatening cardiovascular complications.
+For more information, see the Preoperative management section in Genetics of Endocrine and Neuroendocrine Neoplasias.

-Leaving residual cancer behind is a concern with a partial adrenalectomy in patients with a malignant pheochromocytoma; however, in the VHL population, the malignancy rate is extremely low (<5%).
+Leaving residual cancer behind is a concern with a partial adrenalectomy in patients with a malignant PHEO; however, in the VHL population, the malignancy rate is extremely low (<5%).
 The local recurrence rate with partial adrenalectomy appears low (0%–33%).
-Therefore, when feasible and safe from an oncologic perspective, most guidelines advocate for partial adrenalectomy for the management of pheochromocytoma in VHL patients.
+Therefore, when feasible and safe from an oncologic perspective, most guidelines advocate for partial adrenalectomy for the management of PHEOs in patients with VHL.

 In a total adrenalectomy, the adrenal vein is generally divided early to limit catecholamine release with gland mobilization.
 In a partial adrenalectomy, this can lead to venous congestion and gland compromise.
 In a patient with an effective preoperative catecholamine block, it may be possible to only clamp the adrenal vein during the resection and unclamp it after tumor excision.
 The optimal amount of adjacent normal parenchyma to remove is unclear.
 The initial surgical approach to partial adrenalectomy described surgery for patients with tumors in the tail/head of the adrenal gland with amputation of that region, while tumors in the body of the adrenal gland had a thin rim of normal parenchyma included with the resection specimen.
 As further data have clarified the risk of malignancy and local recurrence in patients with VHL, an enucleative resection of the tumor pseudocapsule has been described, which is similar to the approach of renal tumor enucleation.
 This may maximally preserve cortical tissue and limit vascular compromise to the residual gland.
 Concerns over a higher rate of local recurrence may limit this approach.

-Both open resection and laparoscopic approaches are safe, but if feasible, laparoscopic removal is preferred.[54,55] Means of exposure and approach are based on the anatomic location of the tumor.
+Both open resection and laparoscopic approaches are safe, but if feasible, laparoscopic removal is preferred.[53,54] Means of exposure and approach are based on the anatomic location of the tumor.
 Direct access to the adrenal and para-aortic region can be achieved with the posterior approach.
 It is direct, safe, and efficient.
 Adequate exposure of the complete tumor is important for complete removal.
 Robotic assistance can be utilized in select cases because it offers a three-dimensional, magnified view of the anatomy.
 With multiple abdominal procedures, a minimally invasive approach may often not be feasible because of adhesions.
 Open resection is commonly recommended for patients with large tumors because of the increased risk of complications from laparoscopy, which is technically difficult to perform within the confined space.
-(Refer to the Surgery section in the PDQ summary on Genetics of Endocrine and Neuroendocrine Neoplasias for a discussion of the surgical approaches to pheochromocytoma.)
+For more information on surgical approaches for PHEOs, see the Surgery section in Genetics of Endocrine and Neuroendocrine Neoplasias.

 Treatment of pancreatic manifestations